Seas

 Levantine Sea Facts: The Mediterranean’s Eastern Expanse

-Photo Mediterranean Coastline
+Photo Mediterranean coastline

 The Levantine Sea, also known as the Eastern Mediterranean Sea, is a body of water located in the eastern part of the Mediterranean region.
 It is bordered by several countries including Lebanon, Syria, Israel, and Cyprus.
 The Levantine Sea has played a significant role in the history, geography, biology, climate, and economy of the region.
 It is not only a vital waterway for trade and transportation but also a diverse ecosystem that supports a wide range of marine life.
 In recent years, there has been growing concern about the environmental impact on the Levantine Sea and the need for conservation efforts to protect its fragile ecosystem.